Ali-Mikael/Application-hacking/h6-HardwareHacking.md

     *(undefined4 *)(param_1 + 0x4c) = 0xffffffff;
 ```
 The **number string** was intriguing, but I didn't get any further with it for the time being.

+We could also make not of MD5 being used as the encryption algorithm.
+There's a nonce involved

 I then opened the `Defined Strings` section side by side in Ghidra and started typing in stuff I found from the strings output earlier.